marius-m/wt4/README.md

 - Update how enter button scales when resizing the window
 - Proper size for search result when looking for an issue
 - Smarter query for searching issues
+- Open issues from search bar to external browser

 ### 0.9.9.7